ankane/searchkick/README.md

 fields: ["title^10", "description"]
 ```

-Boost by the value of a field
+Boost by the value of a field (field must be numeric)

 ```ruby
 boost_by: [:orders_count] # give popular documents a little boost